rust-lang/nomicon/src/what-unsafe-does.md

     [`NonNull`] that is null.
 (Requesting custom invalid values is an unstable feature, but some stable libstd types, like `NonNull`, make use of it.)

-For a more detailed explanation about "Undefined Bahavior", you may refer to [the reference][behavior-considered-undefined].
+For a more detailed explanation about "Undefined Behavior", you may refer to [the reference][behavior-considered-undefined].

 "Producing" a value happens any time a value is assigned, passed to a